Blog

 Sign up for Fetcher’s newsletter and get updates and good news

-At the end of the day, recruiters and Hiring Managers share the same goal: they want to find the best individuals for their open roles.
-While the HM is more familiar with the role’s function and responsibilities, the recruiters are tasked with sourcing the talent and combing through applicants to find a select few to bring to final interviews.
-So how, as the recruiter, do you ensure the relationship is positive and not painful?
+At the end of the day, recruiters and hiring managers share the same goal: to find the best individuals for their open roles.
+While the hiring manager is more familiar with the role's function and responsibilities, recruiters are tasked with sourcing talent and combing through applicants to find a select few to bring to final interviews.

 Start Off on the Right Foot